strategineer/personal-website/content/blog/2023-01-02/index.md

 I might be the only person alive today who played Pig Eat Ball and decided that Pig Eat Ball was one of the best games to have ever been made.

 My love of Pig Eat Ball comes from a lot of places but primarily centers around how absolutely off the wall insane the game is.
-From the story, to the art, to the gameplay everything is bonkers.
+From the story, to the art, to the gameplay, everything is bonkers.

 It's extremely unlikely that you would get as much out of PEB as I did.
 But you're welcome to try.